ppb/ppb-vector/README.md

 # ppb-vector
-The 2D Vector Class for the PursuedPyBear project.
+The immutable, 2D vector class for the PursuedPyBear project.

+`Vector2` implements many convenience features, as well as useful mathematical operations for 2D geometry.

 ## Install